uddannelse-laering-forloeb/ulf/profiles/ulf/themes/ulf_default/README.md

 Instead of adding theme template overrides in a subtheme it is advised that the changes in templates be made in the ulf_default base theme to benefit all ulf sites.

-New sites should strive to use the layout defined in ulf_default and not override it in the base theme.
+New sites should strive to use the layout defined in ulf_default and not override it in the sub theme.
 That would simplify the workflow of new releases and changes in configuration.
  - Exception: The varying system specifications for each site in regard to search displays and metadata has resulted in a setup where each subtheme may contain it's own search template overrides.
  These overrides are referenced in that sites settings.php file.